Skip to content

 Grief and Loss in Adoption: Helping Children Process Their Pre-Adoption History

-Presented at the 2022 National Adoption Conference by Anna Koehle, HS-BCP, CCTP (Certified Clinical Trauma Professional)
+Presented at the 2022 National Adoption Conference by Anna Koehle, HS-BCP, CCTP (Certified Clinical Trauma Professional) on one family's journey from infertility to adoption

 The Role of Prenatal and Preverbal Trauma in the Attachment Relationship